DaCoolOne/CS3800-project/README_Lisp.md

 `*int_` `*str_` - Pointers / arrays (planned).

-When writing code for the kernel, the first instruction must be to import the standard KERNEL library.
-The KERNEL library includes many preprocessor directives that allow the kernel to deal with interrupts.
-It also includes a few constants that are used by the processor for storing variables and gives access to those values.
-Additionally, there are several functions that are included as well.
-Furthermore, developing in kernel mode gives you access to a different set of registers that would normally be protected.

 # Scope
 Scope is tied directly to the functions.
 Every function has its own scope.